ZzPoLariszZ/zzpolariszz.github.io/index.md

 <img class="img-responsive" src="/assets/images/pig.jpg" alt=""><br>

-## WHO AM I?
+## About Me

 <p style="font-size:18px">
-    I am an MSc Information Security student who has graduated from  <a href="https://www.ucl.ac.uk/">University College London(UCL)</a> with Distinction.
+    I am currently a first-year Ph.D. student at the <a href="https://www.birmingham.ac.uk/">University of Birmingham (UoB)</a>, where I am fortunate to be co-supervised by <a href="https://pascal-berrang.de/">Dr. Pascal Berrang</a> and <a href="https://www.cs.bham.ac.uk/~mdr/">Prof. Mark Dermot Ryan</a>.
+Prior to joining the UoB, I received my Master's degree in Information Security from <a href="https://www.ucl.ac.uk/">University College London (UCL)</a> with Distinction.
 </p>

 ## Research Interests

-I am looking for opportunities for a PhD/RA position related to

-- Privacy Enhancing Technologies

-- Blockchain
+- Blockchain (Security & Privacy in Interoperability)

+- Distributed Systems (Systems Security)

+- Cryptography (Privacy Enhancing Technologies)

 - AI for Security and Privacy

-- Systems Security

-- Robustness and Resilience
+## Recent News

+- \[01/15/2024\] &nbsp; Become a Post Graduate Teaching Assistant (PGTA) for Module *Security & Networks* (24 Spring)

+- \[01/08/2024\] &nbsp; Join the <a href="https://www.birmingham.ac.uk/research/centre-for-cyber-security-and-privacy/index.aspx">Centre for Cyber Security and Privacy</a> at the University of Birmingham as a first-year Ph.D. student

+## Miscellaneous

+- Enjoy cooking and tasting (keep dining at restaurants selected by the <a href="https://guide.michelin.com/gb/en">MICHELIN Guide</a>)

+- Plan to learn freestyle stroke (already learnt breaststroke)

+- Currently practising <a href="https://en.wikipedia.org/wiki/Chromatic_harmonica">chromatic harmonica</a> (a tiny instrument can just hold in your hands)